But California’s housing crisis is testing whether Berkeley can remain that kind of place.

 Many homeless people in California live without any kind of shelter — nearly half of the nation’s unsheltered homeless people are here — a brutal testament to years of failed housing policy and a lack of political will at nearly every level of government.
 Gov. Gavin Newsom (D) proposed in his first budget this month to double the annual amount the state will spend on homelessness, to $1 billion.

 The increase reflects a bewildering fact given the resources already devoted to the issue: The problem, according to just-completed homeless counts in cities across California, is undoubtedly getting worse.
-Preliminary numbers released late last week from San Francisco and Alameda County, which includes Oakland and Berkeley, show significant increases in the homeless populations during the past two years.
+Preliminary numbers released this month from San Francisco and Alameda County, which includes Oakland and Berkeley, show significant increases in the homeless populations during the past two years.
 Berkeley’s rise was 43 percent.

 Estimates place the homeless population in the Bay Area, a region encompassing more than 100 cities, at more than 30,000.
 A deep analysis of the issue, published last month by the Bay Area Council Economic Institute, estimated that the cost of permanently housing the region’s homeless at more than $12 billion.